 Disclaimer - This map (or data product) is for illustration purposes only.
-It is not intended to by used for description, conveyance, authoritative definition of legal boundary, or property line.
+It is not intended to by used for description, conveyance, authoritative definition of legal boundary, or properly line.
 This is not a survey product.
-Users are encouraged to examine the documentation or metadata associated with the data upon which this map is based for information related to its accuracy, currency, and limitations.
+Users are encouraged to examine the documentation or metadata associated with the data upon which this may is based for information related to its accuracy, currency, and limitations.

-High Speed Internet Map
+Access to Internet Map